powa-team/powa/docs/index.rst

 .. note::

   You can try powa at demo-powa.dalibo.com_.
 Just click connect and try its features!

+  Thanks to `Dalibo <https://dalibo.com/en/>`_ for providing it.

 The **PostgreSQL Workload Analyzer** is performance tool for **PostgreSQL 9.4 and superior** allowing to collect, aggregate and purge statistics on a PostgreSQL instance from various sources.
 It is